Hike Desert, Canyons and Berber Villages in Tunisia

 Hiking

 Grab breakfast at your camp, and get ready for an unforgettable adventure into the Tunisian desert.
-Today you'll hike among the monumental beauty of the Saharan dunes, accompanied by a caravan of camels which will be carrying your gear.
-The Grand Oriental Erg is known for its striking sand formations, sculpted by the wind, which reach impressive heights and create breathtaking vistas that extend as far as the eye can see.
-At sunset, you'll pitch your tents and enjoy the spectacle of the dunes bathed in a golden glow.
+Today you'll hike among the monumental beauty of the Saharan dunes, accompanied by a caravan of camels which will be carrying your overnight gear.
+The Grand Oriental Erg is known for its striking sand formations, sculpted by the wind, which reach impressive heights and create breathtaking views that extend as far as the eye can see.
+At sunset, the team will pitch your tents in a sheltered spot and you’ll enjoy the spectacle of the dunes bathed in a golden glow.
 Later, when night falls, warm up around a campfire.
 Far from any light pollution, watch the desert sky revealing itself in all its splendor, studded with bright stars and perhaps even a few shooting stars.
-Enjoy a delicious meal before you fall asleep in a comfortable bivouac, listening to the gentle rustling of the sand.
+Tuck into a delicious meal before you fall asleep in a comfortable bivouac for a night under the stars, lulled by the tranquility of the desert and the twinkling of the stars.

 Day 6

-Trek the desert dunes back to Douz and on to Tozeur
+Trek back through the desert dunes to Tozeur

 Hiking